The Curious Tradition of Wedding Chimney Sweeps

 It was 1066 when King William of Britain was walking down the road, and chimney sweep was passing by.
 Chimney sweep saw that runaway carriage coming towards King William at the full speed.
 The brave chimney sweep ran quickly and pushed the King William out of the carriage’s way.
 If that carriage could hit the King, the King might have died.
 Thus, again a lucky chimney sweep saved the life of the King.

 These are two folktales which are very much popular all around the Europe about the lucky chimney sweep.
-So, if you happen to meet any chimney technician in the Europe (or any other part of the world), treat him with all the respect.
+So, if you happen to meet any chimney technician in Europe (or any other part of the world), treat him with all the respect.